uhm-descartes/ee342/morea/axioms/outcome-axioms.md

   * You understand what sample space, an event and a probability assignment are
   * You can set up the sample space for problems
-  * You can identify simple examples of countable and uncountable sample spaces
-  * You can set up sample spaces for problems
   * You know how to make a probability assignment for a countable sample space
   * You understand that intervals get probabilities in an uncountable sample space via integration